JesseTNRoberts/SP25-CSC4220/resources.md

 <a name = 'course_website'></a>
 ## Course Website

 We will be posting all lecture materials on the course syllabus.
-In addition, they will also be listed in the following publicly visible [github repository](https://github.com/DS-100/fa23-student).
+In addition, they will also be listed in the following publicly visible [GitHub repository](https://github.com/DS-100/fa24-student).

-You can send us changes to the course website by [forking](https://help.github.com/articles/fork-a-repo/) and sending a [pull request](https://help.github.com/articles/about-pull-requests/) to the course website [github repository](https://github.com/DS-100/fa23).
+You can send us changes to the course website by [forking](https://help.github.com/articles/fork-a-repo/) and sending a [pull request](https://help.github.com/articles/about-pull-requests/) to the course website [GitHub repository](https://github.com/DS-100/fa24).
 You will then become part of the history of Data 100 at Berkeley.

 ## Coding and Mathematics Resources